 Direct comparison involves comparing market sales with the subject land.

-When using direct comparison to value commercial land, you must:
+When using direct comparison to value industrial land, you must:

-- consider a broad range of market evidence, including sales of vacant and improved land - consider the value of existing lease arrangements in the sale price - follow an evidence-based approach when using sales of improved land to deduce the land value (see 1.4 for sales analysis) - analyse sales to provide a unit of measure such as rate per square metre or rate per square metre of FSR (floor space ratio) - consider all factors that influence the land's value, such as the land's size, aspect, location, zoning, planning controls and permitted use.
+- consider a broad range of market evidence, including sales of vacant and improved land - consider the value of existing lease arrangements in the sale price - follow an evidence-based approach when using sales of improved land to deduce the land value (see section 1.4 of this guidance note for sales analysis) - analyse sales to provide a unit of measure such as rate per square metre or rate per square metre of FSR (floor space ratio) - consider all factors that influence the land's value such as the land's size, aspect, location, zoning, planning controls and permitted use.